nasa/harmony-browse-image-generator/README.md

 This service utilises the Python `unittest` package to perform unit tests on classes and functions in the service.
-After local development is complete, and test have been updated, they can be run via:
+After local development is complete, and test have been updated, they can be run in Docker via:

 ```bash
 $ ./bin/build-image